Recognize a modifier when you find one.

 Modifiers are words, phrases, or clauses that provide description in sentences.
-Modifiers allow writers to take the picture that they have in their heads and transfer it accurately to the heads of their readers.
+Modifiers allow writers to take the experiences that they have in their own heads and transfer this information into the heads of their readers.
 Essentially, modifiers breathe life into sentences.
-Take a look at this "dead" sentence:

 Stephen dropped his fork.